 According to the Research Department's assessment, the Bank of Israel interest rate is expected to be 0.1 percent until the end of 2015, and to begin increasing in 2016.
 Our assessment is that the monetary interest rate will remain at its current level until the end of 2015, and will gradually raise it in 2016 to reach 1.25 percent by the end of 2016, against the background of expected strengthening of growth in real activity, an increase in inflation, and an expected increase in the interest rate in the US and in other advanced economies.
-According to senior Federal Reserve officials, the Federal Funds Rate at the end of 2015 will be about 0.6 percent, and about 1.6 percent b) Average CPI reading in the final quarter of the year compared with the final quarter average in the previous year.
+According to senior Federal Reserve officials, the Federal Funds Rate at the end of 2015 will be about 0.6 percent, and about 1.6 percent at the end of 2016.
+Regarding Europe, the assessment is that the interest rate will remain near zero in 2016 as well.